 Primary prevention:

 The OHA is skilled in the primary prevention of injury or disease.
-The nurse may identify the need for, assess and plan interventions to, for example, modify working environments, systems of work, or change working practices to reduce the risk of hazardous exposure.
-Occupational health nurses are skilled in considering factors, such as human behavior and habits about actual working practices.
-The nurse can also collaborate in the identification, conception, and correction of work factors, choice of individual protective equipment, prevention of industrial injuries and diseases, and advice in matters concerning the protection of the environment.
-Because of the occupational health nurses close association with the workers and knowledge and experience in the working environment, they are in a good position to identify early changes in working practices, identify workers concerns over health and safety, and by presenting these to management in an independent objective manner can be the catalyst for changes in the workplace that lead to primary prevention.
+The nurse may identify the need for, assess, and plan interventions to, for example, modify working environments and systems of work or change working practices to reduce the risk of hazardous exposure.
+Occupational health nurses are skilled in considering factors such as human behavior and habits regarding actual working practices.
+The nurse can also collaborate in the identification, conception, and correction of work factors, choice of individual protective equipment, prevention of industrial injuries and diseases, and advice concerning environmental protection.
+Because of the occupational health nurses’ close association with the workers and knowledge and experience in the working environment, they are in a good position to identify early changes in working practices, identify workers’ concerns over health and safety, and present these to management in an independent objective manner can be the catalyst for changes in the workplace that lead to primary prevention.

 Emergency Care:

-The OHA is a Registered Nurse with a great deal of clinical experience and expertise in dealing with sick or injured people.
+The OHA is a Registered Nurse with great clinical experience and expertise in dealing with sick or injured people.
 The nurse may, where such duties form part of their job, provide initial emergency care of workers injured at work before transferring the injured worker to a hospital or the arrival of the emergency services.
-In many instances, where hazardous conditions exist at work or where the workplace is far removed from other health care facilities, this role will form a major part of an occupational health nurse’s job.
-Occupational health nurses employed in mines, on oil rigs, in the desert regions, or in areas where the health care systems are not yet fully developed will be familiar with a wide range of emergency care techniques.
+When hazardous conditions exist or the workplace is far removed from other healthcare facilities, this role will form a major part of an occupational health nurse’s job.
+Occupational health nurses employed in mines, oil rigs, desert regions, or areas where the health care systems are not yet fully developed will be familiar with a wide range of emergency care techniques.
 They may have developed additional skills to fulfill this role.
-For others, who are working in situations where the emergency services are on hand, they may provide an additional level of support beyond that provided by the industrial first aider.
+For others working in situations where emergency services are on hand, they may provide additional support beyond that offered by the industrial first aider.

 Nursing diagnosis:

-Occupational health nurses are skilled in assessing clients’ health care needs, establishing a nursing diagnosis, and formulating appropriate nursing care plans, in conjunction with the patient or client groups, to meet those needs.
-Nurses can then implement and evaluate nursing interventions designed to achieve the care objectives.
-The nurse has a prominent role in assessing the needs of individuals and groups and has the ability to analyze, interpret, plan and implement strategies to achieve specific goals.
+Occupational health nurses are skilled in assessing clients’ health care needs, establishing a nursing diagnosis, and formulating appropriate nursing care plans to meet those needs in conjunction with the patient or client groups.
+Nurses can then implement and evaluate nursing interventions to achieve the care objectives.
+The nurse has a prominent role in assessing the needs of individuals and groups and can analyze, interpret, plan, and implement strategies to achieve specific goals.
 Using the nursing process, the nurse contributes to workplace health management and, by so doing, improves the health of the working population at the shop floor level.
-A nursing diagnosis is a holistic concept that does not focus solely on treating a specific disease but rather considers the whole person and their health care needs in the broadest context.
-It is a health-based model rather than a disease-based model, and nurses have the skills to apply this approach with the working populations they serve.
+A nursing diagnosis is a holistic concept that does not focus solely on treating a specific disease but considers the whole person and their health care needs in the broadest context.
+It is a health-based rather than a disease-based model, and nurses have the skills to apply this approach to the working populations they serve.

 General Health advice and health assessment:

-The OHA will advise on a wide range of health issues, particularly on their relationship to working ability, health, and safety at work or where modifications to the job or working environment can be made to take account of employees’ changing health status.
+The OHA will advise on a wide range of health issues, particularly their relationship to working ability, health, and safety at work or where modifications to the job or working environment can be made to take account of employees’ changing health status.
 In many respects, employers are not solely concerned with only those directly caused by work.
-Still, they want their occupational health staff to help address any health-related problems that might arise that might influence the employee’s attendance or performance at work.
+Still, they want their occupational health staff to help address any health-related problems that might influence the employee’s attendance or performance at work.
 Many employees appreciate this level of help being provided to them because it is so convenient for them.
-In particular, the development of health care services to men at work, younger populations, and those from ethnic groups can be most effective in reaching these sometimes difficult to reach populations.
+In particular, the development of health care services to men at work, younger populations, and those from ethnic groups can be most effective in reaching these sometimes difficult-to-reach populations.

 Research and the use of evidence-based practice:

-In addition to utilizing information and knowledge produced by research in various fields to support activities that relate to the occupational health component of their role, occupational health nurses will also utilize fully research information available from many fields to help support the working population’s general health.
+In addition to utilizing information and knowledge produced by research in various fields to support activities related to the occupational health component of their role, occupational health nurses will also utilize fully researched information available from many fields to help support the working population’s general health.

 Specialist: